National Healthy Skin Month: How Hyaluronic Acid is Used in Mountain Ice

 So what does this mean for your skin?
 It means healthier skin!
 Hyaluronic acid helps your skin retain water, giving it a healthier appearance.
 By moisturizing your skin, HA makes it look fresher, fuller, and gives it a healthy glow.
 And your body naturally loses HA and collagen as you age, so supplementing your skin health with hyaluronic acid in moisturizers and other skin care products can help reduce signs of aging.

-Hyaluronic Acid in Mountain Ice
+How Hyaluronic Acid Works in Mountain Ice Pain Relief Gel

 Hyaluronic acid doesn't only preserve the surface layers of the skin.
 It's deep in the skin cells, which makes it responsible for other functions of skin and tissue health, including joint lubrication and the phases of skin wound repair.
 These powerful regenerative capabilities have many uses in Mountain Ice: